SukkoPera/Raemixx500/README.md

 While this might look deceiving at first, **it is actually an opportunity to showcase the full potential of Open Hardware**: download the project files, inspect them and [report any errors](https://github.com/SukkoPera/Raemixx500/issues) you find!
 This way we can all work together to get a perfect board.

 ## Differences from original
 The initial objective was to come up with a new mainboard as similar to the original one as possible, while including minor modifications that would improve its usability.
-First the schematics were drawn from scratch in Kicad and then the board was routed, staying close to the original layout.
+First the schematics were drawn from scratch in KiCad and then the board was routed, staying close to the original layout.

 This mainboard was designed with *reasonable* - not *maniacal* - accuracy to the original design.
-Most care was taken in the positioning of components the ought to be in a certain position (i.e.: screw holes and I/O connectors), to ensure drop-in replaceability.
+Most care was taken in the positioning of components that ought to be in a certain position (i.e.: screw holes and I/O connectors), to ensure drop-in replaceability.
 Other components and tracks are "more or less" there, but as the board was wholly laid out from scratch by hand, don't expect sub-millimeter accuracy.

 Following is a list of deliberate changes with respect to the original layout of the A500+ rev.8A.1 board:
 - The footprints for all DIP chips use "long pads".
 This makes them easier to solder and more solid to the board should you need to rework them.
 This forced a few tracks running very close to the original pads to be slightly offset away.
 - C99 was added to allow for the correct usage of 318069-10/11 Agnus chips.
-Leave open for others (only 8375 will work).
+Leave unpopulated for others (only 8375 will work).
-- The power connector was altered to either accept the original one or a DIN-5.
+- The power connector was altered to either accept the original one or a DIN-5 (which might make a DIN-8 fit as well).
 Make sure you get one rated for a few amps if you choose the latter.
 - The barrel battery was replaced with a BS-7 battery holder for a normal (non-rechargeable) CR2032 battery.
-Consequently, R913 has been replaced with a diode and a couple of tracks needed some displacement.
+Consequently, R913 has been replaced with a diode (labeled D913) and a couple of tracks needed some displacement.
 - The need to solder D912 to a leg of the former R913 has been removed.
 Just solder it in its place.
 - The RCA jacks for the audio and composite video outputs have been replaced with some that can actually be found nowadays (i.e.: those that were used on A600/A1200).
-This resulted in relocating R409 (whose original position seems somehow improvised anyway...).
+This resulted in relocating R409 (whose original position seemed somehow improvised anyway...).
 - The above allowed a couple of tracks to be added so that the left and right audio channels will be somehow mixed whenever a single output jack is connected.
 This was lifted from the A600.
 - The silkscreen for some components does not match the original one.
 I used the built-in KiCad footprints as-is, when available.
 - The silkscreen and pitch of C303 C304 and C306 have been made smaller so that they don't overlap.
 - Speaking about the silkscreen, I have been quite liberal with it.
-I have used the default KiCad font and I did not follow the original label placement one at all costs.
-This was since today's technology can give us a bit more resolution in silkscreen printing, and I think that is worth using for the sake of clarity.
+I have used the default KiCad font and I did not follow the original label placement at all costs.
+I did was this since today's technology can give us a bit more resolution in silkscreen printing, and I think that is worth using for the sake of clarity.
 Some ground stitching vias were slightly offset to make up space for labels.
 - The vias inside the pads of JP10A and JP11 have been slightly offset so that they are outside the pads.
 - The ground fill is autogenerated by KiCad, so it won't match the original exactly.
 - Probably there's something more I've forgotten.